ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Initialize VDAF preparation and initial outputs as described in
    {{input-share-prep}}.

-[[OPEN ISSUE: consider moving the helper report ID check into
-{{input-share-validation}}]]

-Once the helper has processed each valid report share in `AggregationJobInitReq.report_shares`, the helper then creates an `AggregationJobResp` message to complete its initialization.
+Once the Helper has processed each report share in `AggregationJobInitReq.report_shares`, the Helper creates an `AggregationJobResp` message to complete its initialization.
 This message is structured as follows: